-■ True (ON)
+- True (ON)

-■ False (OFF)
+- False (OFF)

-Inactive
+- Inactive

+You can define the view, data type, and channels displayed on power up.
+See SYSTEM OPTIONS.
 The 2 Channel view shows two channels - one on each of the two lines of the display.

 The 1 Channel view shows one channel on the first line of the display.
 The second line of the display is blank.